HE-TEADAL-PROJECT/asg-tool/docs/03-specifying-sfdp.md

 - **`fdp_path`**: This key is required and must contain a string representing the path to the corresponding endpoint existing in the source FDP.
 The string can contain placeholders for dynamic segments (e.g., `/stops/stop_id/{stop_id}`).
 - **`sfdp_path`**: This key is required and must contain a string representing the path to the generated SFDP endpoint.
 It can mirror the placeholders in the source FDP path with similar placeholders (e.g., `/stop_id/{stop_id}`).
 - **`sfdp_endpoint_description`**: This element is optional and can contain a string with the description of the generated SFDP endpoint.
 This is not required by the ASG tool and is used only as part of the OpenAPI specification of the generated SFDP, to help SFDP users by explaining the endpoints available from the generated SFDP.
+- **`sfdp_ep_params`**: This element is optional and should be present if the endpoint depends on parameters.
+Each parameter must have a name, a valid python type, and a valid example value.
 - **`schema`**: This element is required and must contain a dictionary defining the schema for the data to be returned by the endpoint.
 This disctionary describes the data properties along with their types and structures, along with the well-formed descriptions that will help ASG tool to derive the required data items from data exposed by the corresponding endpoint of the source FDP.

 ### Specifying Data Schemas for the SFDP endpoints